fasrc/User_Codes/Documents/Software/Spack.md

 ```
 Namely we needed to add the <code>prepend_path</code> to the <code>environment</code>.
 With those additional paths defined the compiler will now work because it can find its dependencies.

+### C compiler cannont create executables
+This is the same type of error as the <code>Cannot open shared object file: No such file or directory</code>.
+Namely the compiler cannot find the libraries it is dependent on.
+See the troubleshooting section for the [shared objects error](#cannot-open-shared-object-file-no-such-file-or-directory) for how to resolve.

 ## References

 * [Spack official documentation](https://spack.readthedocs.io/en/latest/index.html)